 “Everyone with the potential to benefit from higher education should have equal opportunity to participate and succeed, on a course and in an institution that best fit their potential, needs and ambitions” – the National Strategy for Access and Student Success

 Who we are

-The Office for Fair Access (OFFA) is an independent, non-departmental public body.
-Our role is to promote and safeguard fair access to higher education for lower income and other under-represented groups following the introduction of higher tuition fees in 2006-07.
+The Office for Fair Access (OFFA) is the independent public body that regulates fair access to higher education in England.
+We promote and safeguard fair access to higher education for people from lower income and other under-represented backgrounds.

 What we do

-The Director of Fair Access to Higher Education is a member of the Regulatory Partnership Group, which advises the Government and other national agencies on policy, strategic and operational issues arising from the development of the new funding and regulatory regime for higher education.
+We are part of the Regulatory Partnership Group, which advises the Government and other national agencies on funding and regulatory arrangements for higher education in England.